-Drivers and passengers must wear a seat belt.
+Drivers and passengers must wear an occupant restraint.

 Seat belts must be worn properly adjusted and securely fastened.
 Seat belts must not be removed from the vehicle or modified.